 There are five shapes to include in your awareness of feng shui … living in harmony with your environment … round/oval; vertical; horizontal; square/rectangle and meandering.
 These shapes combined within the overall visual will encourage the flow of mystical, positive energy.

 Whenever ‘things’ in your life are not going your way, or are not the best they can be … then change in your environment is required.
 This ‘change’ of altering and removing or adding … will shift the flow of ch’i (energy) and corrections will follow.

 ~ Mallory ~

-Thank you for sharing this article with your friends.
+thank you for sharing this article with your friends.

-Fun Schway, the House Dressing way
+Author: Fun Schway, the North American way